vpeace/PdfViewerFlutterUrl/README.md

 This project is a starting point for a Flutter application.

-This app is used t open a pdf from a remote resource
+This app is used to open a pdf from a remote resource